haiiliin/pyabaqus/_sources/getting_started.rst.txt

 ------------

 Required dependencies:
-    * PyQt5, used for GUI window of Job monitor
+    * ipyparams, used to get the file name of the jupyter notebook

 Once you have installed `pyabaqus` and `PyQt5`, you can start to build your Abaqus model right now.